 Figure 3 Figure 4 Figure 5

 Carefully lift the metal cover off

-motor as shown in figure 6.
+the motor as shown in figure 6.

 Figure 7 Figure 8 Figure 9

 clock, the motor spins counterclockwise.
 See figure 12A for correct

-Figure 12 Figure 12A
+Figure 10 Figure 11 Figure 12 Figure 12A

 Now simply replace the metal cover

 on the motor.
 It should snap back into place.
 Use your pliers to push

 on the 2 pins that were bent in step 3 (See Figure 13).
 Place

 Figure 13 Figure 14

 You're done!
 Your clock

 will run perfectly for a long time to come!

 Please send your questions and comments

 to The Ball Clock Guy

 Back to Main Ball Clock Page